- The exchange programme arranged by VSE is based on an exchange quota with VSE partner universities.

-- Students who were not selected or who cancelled their exchange the proper way, will not be penalized in the current application period.
+- Students who had not been selected in the last years’ application rounds or who had cancelled their exchange in the proper way, will not be penalized in the next application round.

-- Students who were selected but did not go on exchange, and at the same time, they did not cancel the exchange the proper way, might be penalized in the current application period by penalty points.
+- Students who had been selected but did not go on exchange, and at the same time, they did not cancel the exchange in the proper way, might be penalized in the next application round.

 Information for applicants who apply in two different languages

 - If a student applies for study abroad in two different languages, he/she has to prove the level of language knowledge of both languages.

 - If the student proves the knowledge of only one of these languages, all the universities for which he/she applied in the other language will be crossed out of his application.

 - To a successful applicant, only one university is allocated (the system will allocate the university that the student reach with his number of points, and which is, at the same time, the highest available preference of the applicant).